ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 FXCM’s pricing for forex trading is slightly higher than the industry average.

 Active trader discounts: FXCM’s Active Trader Rebate Program (not available in the U.K. or EU) has five tiers.
-Depending on the tier, traders can receive a rebate ranging from $5 per million traded (Tier One) to as much as $25 per million traded (Tier Five).
+Depending on the tier and provided that you trade at least $10 million in volume per month , traders can receive a rebate ranging from $5 per million traded (Tier One) to as much as $25 per million traded (Tier Five).
 It’s good, but not great – Tickmill and FP Markets offer far more competitive pricing for active traders.
-For example, FXCM’s commission-based pricing has low underlying spreads of 0.2 pips during peak hours (using Q2 2020 data for the EUR/USD), yet the effective spread is closer to 1.1 pips after including the commission-equivalent of $0.90 per mini lot.
+For example, FXCM’s commission-based pricing has low underlying spreads of 0.24 pips using January 2024 data, yet the effective spread is closer to 0.74 pips after including the commission-equivalent of 0.50 pips per round-turn trade.

-Active Trader requirements: The requirements for each tier may vary depending on which FXCM Group entity you use.
-In the U.K., for example, a $25,000 account balance with at least $50 million (or 500 lots) of monthly volume will see the commission per side drop to $3 ($6 round-turn).
-This brings the effective spread to 0.8 pips, based on an average core price of 0.2 pips (using Q2 2021 data for the EUR/USD).
-Above $150 million in monthly volume, commissions drop slightly to $5 per round turn, which would bring the effective spread to 0.7 pips in the above example.
-Deeper discounts are available if you trade over $500 million per month at FXCM.
+Active Trader requirements: The requirements for each tier may vary depending on which FXCM Group entity holds your account.
+In the U.K., for example, a $25,000 account balance with at least $50 million (or 500 lots) of monthly volume will see the commission per side drop to $2.5 ($5 round-turn).
+This brings the effective spread to 0.74 pips, based on an average core price of 0.24 pips (using January 2024 data for the EUR/USD).
+Deeper discounts are available depending on the volume you trade per month at FXCM and the applicable discount /rebate tier.

 Execution methods via order type: FXCM offers “At Market” orders, which have the potential for slippage, and “Market Range” orders, which are less likely to experience slippage but can be rejected if the requested price or price range is no longer available.
 Likewise, limit orders are more likely to experience positive slippage.
 I found the ability to select execution type by order to be more favorable than having the execution method separated by account type like FxPro does.